codefresh-io/docs.codefresh.io/_docs/new-codefresh/menu-navigation.md

 toc: true
 ---

-## Classic > New Codefresh navigation
+Get up to speed with navigation enhancements in the new Codefresh experience.

-Get up to speed with navigation enhancements and changes in the New Codefresh experience.
+## Codefresh Classic > New navigation

 We added a new **Settings** icon to the toolbar to simplify account-level management for Codefresh administrators.
-With the Settings icon always available, you have _single-click access_ whenever you need to account-level options and settings.
+With the Settings icon always available, you have _single-click access_ to account-level options and settings whenever you need.